-3Qs: The effect of antibiotic resistant bacteriaOctober 2nd, 2013 by Angela Herring in Diseases, Conditions, Syndromes /
+3Qs: The effect of antibiotic resistant bacteriaOctober 2, 2013 by Angela Herring in Medicine & Health / Diseases, Conditions, Syndromes

 Last month, the Centers for Disease Control and Prevention released a report titled Antibiotic resistance threats in the United States, 2013, that served as a first-ever snapshot of the effect antibiotic resistant microbes have on human health.
 The report cited estimates that 2 million Americans become infected with resistant bacteria each year, 23,000of whom die from their infections.
 We asked Betsy Hirsch, an assistant professor in the Bouvé College of Health Sciences' Department of Pharmacy Practice, whose research currently focuses on treating a particular class of resistant bugs through combination therapies, to explain the report's significance.

 What are antibiotic-resistant bacteria and why are they of increasing concern?

 Antibiotic-resistant bacteria have evolved or acquired mechanisms that make them resistant to, generally speaking, multiple classes of antibiotics.
 The overuse or inappropriate use of antibiotics in both humans' health and agriculture can lead to the emergence and spread of antibiotic-resistant bacteria.
 The CDC report describes that a disturbing number—up to 50 percent—of all prescribed antibiotics are unnecessary or inappropriately prescribed.